IgniteUI/igniteui-docfx/docfx_project/components/grid.md

 ```

 ### Paging
-**Paging** is initialized on the root igxGrid component, and is configurable via the `paging` and `perPage` options.
+**Paging** is initialized on the root **igx-grid** component, and is configurable via the `paging` and `perPage` options.
 Paging is a boolean that controls whether the feature is enabled and the perPage option controls the visible records per page.
 Let’s update our grid to provide paging:

 ```html
 <igx-grid #grid1 [data]="data | async" [paging]="true" [perPage]="20" [autoGenerate]="false">